William B. Lenoir

-William Benjamin "Bill" Lenoir (March 14, 1939 – August 26, 2010) was an American electrical engineer and NASA astronaut.
+William Benjamin Lenoir (March 14, 1939 – August 26, 2010) was an American electrical engineer and NASA astronaut.

 Early life and education

-William Benjamin Lenoir was born on March 14, 1939, in Miami, Florida as a son of Samuel Staples Lenoir (1910-1989) & Iona Catherine [née Yann] Lenoir (1915-1977).
+William Benjamin Lenoir was born on March 14, 1939, in Miami, Florida, as a son of Samuel Staples Lenoir (1910–1989) and Iona Catherine Lenoir (née Yann; 1915–1977).
 He attended Coral Gables Elementary School, Ponce de Leon Junior High School, and graduated from Coral Gables Senior High School in 1957.
 He graduated with a Bachelor of Science degree in electrical engineering from the Massachusetts Institute of Technology in 1961, where he was an active member of Sigma Alpha Epsilon (SAE).
 Lenoir continued at MIT, earning a Master of Science degree in 1962, and a Doctor of Philosophy degree in EECS in 1965.
 While working for his doctoral degree, Lenoir received an award for excelling at teaching undergraduate courses.

 From 1964 to 1965, Lenoir was an instructor at MIT; and in 1965, he was named associate professor of electrical engineering.
 His work at MIT included teaching electromagnetic theory and systems theory, as well as performing research in remote sensing.
 He was an investigator in several satellite experiments and continued research in this area while fulfilling his astronaut assignments.